MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/transactions-always-on-availability-and-database-mirroring.md

 -   Availability groups must be created with the **CREATE AVAILABILITY GROUP** command and the **WITH DTC\_SUPPORT = PER_DB** clause.
 You cannot currently alter an existing availability group.

-- All instances of SQL Server  that will participate in the availability group must be SQL Server 2016 or later.
+- All instances of SQL Server  that participate in the availability group must be SQL Server 2016 or later.

  ## Non-support for distributed transactions
  Specific cases where distributed transactions are not supported include:

- - In SQL Server 2016 and prior, where more than one database involved in the transaction is in the same availability group.
+ - In SQL Server 2016 SP1 and prior, where more than one database involved in the transaction is in the same availability group.

- - In SQL Server 2016 and prior, where at least one database is in an availability group and another database is on the same instance of SQL Server.
+ - In SQL Server 2016 SP1 and prior, where at least one database is in an availability group and another database is on the same instance of SQL Server.

  - Where the availability group was not created with enable distributed transaction.